Official says Russia will not accept WADA's McLaren report

 The Russian government must also allow testers access to stored urine samples in its Moscow laboratory.

+Nineteen Russians will compete as neutral athletes at the World Athletics Championships that begin in London on Friday.

-(Reporting by Gabrielle Tétrault-Farber, additional reporting by Steve Keating in Toronto; Editing by Ian Ransom/Sudipto Ganguly)
+(Reporting by Gabrielle Tétrault-Farber in Moscow and Steve Keating in Toronto; Editing by Ian Ransom, Sudipto Ganguly and Alison Williams)